mfilippa/stm32_rev1/readme.txt

 - Windows/Linux simulation
 - Matlab simulation

-Toolchains for STM32:
-- Keil: demo version, 32K limit
-  > /env/keil
+Toolchains:
-- arm gcc: free, no limits
+- /env/gcc_arm  - free, no limits
-  > /env/gcc_arm

-Toolchains for other platforms:
-- gcc: for linux/windows simulation, using gcc/mingw
+- /env/gcc      - for linux/windows simulation, using gcc/mingw64
-  > /env/gcc
-- matlab: to simulate in matlab/simulink, using mingw
+- /env/matlab   - to simulate in matlab/simulink, using mingw64

-  > /env/matlab
+## Known issues
+- stm32f1 not done yet.
+Rest of platforms are working.

 # Architecture

 /env        : contains all build files for all platforms: gcc, arm, matlab, etc /gcc      : build files for windows/linux
   /gcc_arm  : build files for arm
-  /keil     : keil IDE
   /matlab   : build files and model to run in matlab
 / source    : source code
   /app      : application (cross platform code)